Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 At the end of a semester on academic probation or any semester in the future following

-be placed on academic suspension at the end of that semester.
+a semester will be placed on academic suspension at the end of that semester.

 A student on academic suspension may not be enrolled during the next regular semester